 Minute to Win It!

-Sylvie, Aya and Liel (our shinshiniyot) led grade 5 and 6 members in an evening of exciting competition with agmes snacks and a campfire in Reb games, snacks and a campfire in Reb Steve's backyard.
+Sylvie, Aya and Liel (our shinshiniyot) led grade 5 and 6 members in an evening of exciting competition with games, snacks and a campfire in Reb Steve's backyard.
 (Reb Steve even got into the games, challenging kids in the Oreo competition!)